sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 Logical Dominance is calculated by summing the number of unique IPv4 addresses originated by an ASN and attributed to a given city.
 Overlapping prefixes are deduplicated using longest-prefix normalization so that no address space is counted twice.

 #### The Scaling Problem: Why not IPv6?
 You might notice this model focuses entirely on IPv4.
 While IPv6 is the future of the protocol, its sheer scale currently breaks the "Logical Dominance" math.
-I measure dominance by counting unique IP addresses; if I treated IPv4 and IPv6 as equals, the numbers wouldn't just be skewed—they’d be nonsensical.
+I measure dominance by counting unique IP addresses; if I treated IPv4 and IPv6 as equals, the numbers wouldn't just be skewed; they’d be nonsensical.

 Consider the math: The smallest standard IPv6 assignment is a `/64`.
 That single subnet contains `18,446,744,073,709,551,616` addresses.
 You could fit the entire global IPv4 routing table (`4,294,967,296` addresses) inside that one subnet **4.3 billion times over**.

 If I treated every IP equally, a single residential IPv6 connection would statistically obliterate a city hosting the entire legacy IPv4 Internet.
-Until I develop a weighted model for IPv6—perhaps based on prefix density rather than raw address count—IPv4 remains the only way to compare global "weight" on a 1:1 scale.
+Until I develop a weighted model for IPv6, perhaps based on prefix density rather than raw address count, IPv4 remains the only way to compare global "weight" on a 1:1 scale.

 #### Finding the Truth in the Noise